How To Concat In PostgreSQL

 In the above syntax, you can use the pipe || operator to combine multiple strings (string1, string2, and so on) into a single string value.
 Instead of string, you can also use the columns whose values you want to combine together.

-Let’s check with an example, suppose you have table ‘orders’ with columns first_name, last_name, and order_date.
+Let’s check with an example, suppose you have a table ‘orders’ with columns first_name, last_name, and order_date.

-Now you use the below query to combine the columns first_name and last_name into a single value which will contain the first and last name of the customer.
+Now, use the query below to combine the columns first_name and last_name into a single value, which will contain the customer’s first and last name.

 SELECT first_name ||' '||